 Then there is the magical, mythical reputation of someone who has never managed before, but must be ‘worth a shout’.
 Yeah, ‘worth a shout’.
 Aberdeen are a multi-million quid business, EVERYTHING revolves around that managerial appointment.
 Let’s try someone who we have nothing to measure whether they can do it or not, on the off chance, they might have that magical, elusive managerial talent that so few in the world of football actually have.
 And you would somehow consider it more likely to be found in someone who has never tried practicing that craft, at any level whatsoever, but were a good player.
 Take a look at the current EPL manager list.
 How many were bang average or poor players?
 Now remove Lampard and Arteta from the list, as their clubs will shortly be doing.
 (Lampard was sacked since this was written)

-So you think Barry Robson a potentially better manager than say Darren Young (currently managing at East Fife) because… why?
-Barry was a better player?
-He’s not going to be playing.
+So you think Barry Robson or Stephen f*cking Glass a potentially better manager than say Darren Young (currently managing at East Fife) because… why?
+Barry/Stephen was a better player?
+They not going to be playing.
 Or you’d rather Darren Fletcher ahead of Darren Young (still practicing the actual skills of managing a football team) because why, Fletcher was coached by SAF?
 Gary Neville was coached by SAF.
 Ye know Valencia’s Gary Neville.
 And Mark McGhee.
 Not saying it should be Darren Young, but watching his team would give you something to evaluate.